NDSU-Geddes-Lab/cultured-microbe-identification/README.md

 - Move this zipped repository to the repository that holds your input fastq files

-### Prerequisites:

-	1. R (4.1.0 and above)
-	2. Rstudio
-	3. Python (3.9 and above)
-	4. R packages:
-		1. dada2 (It is always a good idea to make sure that the dada2 package is already installed and running)
-		2. tidyverse
-		3. reticulate

-##### Preparation for python3 environment on Mac:

-- Open terminal on Mac
-- Change directories to the directory where you downloaded the scripts
-- Run `pip3 install virtualenv` (if virtualenv not installed)
-- Next, run `python3 -m venv python_env` (name your python virtual environment, here we named it **python_env**)
-- Next, run `source python_env/bin/activate` to activate the environment
-- Next, run `pip3 install pandas` in install pandas library that will be used in the python script

-##### Preparation for python3 environment on Windows:

 ### Organization of the data:

-- Create a new main folder to store your input, intermediate and output files.
+- After downloading and extracting the source code from above step, you should have a directory called `cultured-microbe-identification`
-- In this main folder,  create two folders input and output.
-Store your fastq files in the input folder and keep the output folder for the final result files.
+- In `cultured-microbe-identification` folder, create two sub-folders `input` and `output`.
+- Store your all the fastq files to be processed in the `input` sub-folder and keep the `output` sub-folder for the final result files.
-- Store the `BC_to_well2.csv` file in the main folder.
+- Store the `BC_to_well2.csv` file in `cultured-microbe-identification` folder.
-- Copy and store the `main_workflow.Rmd` and `process_dada2_seqtab.py` files in the main folder.
 - Go to the Rstudio, Click on the drop down menu named as "Project: (None)" and select "New Project".
 - Click on the "Existing Directory".
 Click on the "Browse".
-Select the main folder created in the beginning.
+Select the `cultured-microbe-identification` folder created in the beginning.
-- After doing this successfully, there should be input folder, output folder, `main_workflow.Rmd` and `process_dada2_seqtab.py` in the right bottom panel on the Rstudio.
+- After doing this successfully, there should be `input` sub-folder, `output` sub-folder, `BC_to_well2.csv`, `filter_purity.R`, `main_workflow.Rmd` and
+`process_dada2_seqtab.py` in the right bottom panel on the Rstudio.

-### Execution of the scripts:
+### Explanation of scripts execution:

+This paragraph is only an explanation of what is happening inside R-script and Python script and is meant for understanding an overview.

+Once you read this explanation, then proceed to next section of this page on instructions to actual execution.

 - `main_workflow.Rmd` is a R notebook with multiple code chunks.
-- First code chunk is for loading the required R packages (dada2, tidyverse and reticulate)
+- First code chunk is for loading the required R packages (dada2, tidyverse)
 - The second code chunk is the dada2 workflow part.
 It will output a couple of things below the code chunk:
   1. List of the fastq files
   2. Quality plots for the fastq files
-- The second code chunk will also output intermediate output files:
-  1. A folder named as "filtered" in the input folder containing filtered fastq files
+  3. A folder named as "filtered" in the input folder containing filtered fastq files
-  2. A file named **"input_seqtab.csv"**
+  4. A file named **"input_seqtab.csv"**
-- The third code chunk loads python3 for the next step.
-- The fourth code chunk runs the python script that process each sequence in the **"input_seqtab.csv"** file.
-  - For this part, user will provide appropriate arguments to the parameters:
-    1. The forward primer sequence (--fprimer), reverse primer sequence (--rprimer), path to the input_seqtab.cvs (--seqtab-path), barcode csv file (--barcode-path) and processed_data_output.csv (--outpath-path).
-    2. Once the all arguments are in place, run the chunk
+- The next part is to run a python script.
+It currently cannot be run directly as Rstudio chunk, therefore it has to be run in Terminal as a command.
+Detailed instructions are present in the R notebook.
 - By this time we have an intermediate output in a csv file called `processed_data_output.csv` which holds following information for each sequence:
   - Original sequences